autoatml/autoplex/README.md

 # Workflow overview

 We currently have two different types of workflows available.
-* Workflow to use random-structure searches for the creation for systematic construction of interatomic potentials
+* Workflow to use random-structure searches for the systematic construction of interatomic potentials
 * Workflow to train accurate interatomic potentials for harmonic phonon properties